andrewpfunk/serverless-tutorial/README.md

 ## Prologue

-Create a client-side web app and host it on GitHub.com
+Create a static web page and host it on GitHub.com

 Reference: https://pages.github.com/